AthanasiosPapazoglou/MacroCal/README.md

 ## Features

-- **Custom Profiles:** Create your biological profile to benefit from .
+- **Custom Profiles:** Create your biological profile to get a fully customized experience for yourself.
 - **Food Logging:** Register the food products you consume on a regular or occasional basis.
 - **Caloric and Nutritional Tracking:** Monitor your daily intake of calories, proteins, dietary fiber, sugars, saturated fats, and salt.
-- **Exercise Logging:** Record your exercise activities to adjust your caloric requirements.
+- **Exercise Logging:** Record your exercise activities to adjust your caloric requirements and macronutrient thresholds.
 - **Goal Setting:** Set and track your nutritional and caloric goals based on your health objectives.
+(In Progress)
 - **Detailed Insights:** View detailed reports on your daily, weekly, and monthly intake.
+(In Progress)

 ## Getting Started